raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

   //=> [25, 49, 25]
 {% endhighlight %}

 We've just partially applied the value `square` to the function `map`.
 We got back a unary function, `squareAll`, that we could use as we liked.
-Partially applying `map` in this fashion is handy, so much so that the [allong.es] library includes a function called `splat` that does this exact thing.
+Partially applying `map` in this fashion is handy, so much so that the [allong.es] library includes a function called `mapWith` that does this exact thing.

 [allong.es]: http://allong.es